cellrank.kernels.VelocityKernel¶

 backward_mode (

-]) –Only matters if initialized as
+Literal['transpose','negate']) –Only matters if initialized as

-.
-Valid options are:’transpose’ - compute transitions from neighboring cells \(j\) to cell \(i\).
+backward = True.
+Valid options are:'transpose'- compute transitions from neighboring cells \(j\) to cell \(i\).'negate'- negate the velocity vector.

 softmax_scale (

-.
-The idea behind this is to scale the softmax to counter everything tending to orthogonality in high dimensions.scheme –
+float|None) – Scaling parameter for the softmax.
+IfNone, it will be estimated using1 / median(correlations).
+The idea behind this is to scale the softmax to counter everything tending to orthogonality in high dimensions.similarity (

-Similarity measure between cells as described in [Li et al., 2021].
-Can be one of the following:
+Union[Literal['correlation','cosine','dot_product'],Callable[[ndarray,ndarray,float],tuple[ndarray,ndarray]]]) –Similarity measure between cells as described in [Li et al., 2021].
+Valid options are:

 Alternatively, any function can be passed as long as it follows the signature of

-.n_samples (
+cellrank.kernels.utils.SimilarityABC.__call__().n_samples (

-.show_progress_bar – Whether to show a progress bar.
+int) – Number of samples whenmode = 'monte_carlo'.show_progress_bar – Whether to show a progress bar.
 Disabling it may slightly improve performance.

 n_jobs – Number of parallel jobs.
 If -1, use all available cores.
-If None or 1, the execution is sequential.
+If

-backend – Which backend to use for parallelization.
+Noneor 1, the execution is sequential.backend – Which backend to use for parallelization.
 See

-for valid options.kwargs (
+Parallelfor valid options.kwargs (

-) – Keyword arguments for the underlyingmodel
+Any) – Keyword arguments for the underlyingmodel.model (Literal['deterministic', 'stochastic', 'monte_carlo'])

 - Return type: